Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The integrable systems of monopoles and instantons

 In all cases we study the phase spaces $\pv$ have parameters corresponding to the masses $m$ of the matter field in the gauge theory.
 The cohomology class of $[{\Omega}]$ is linear in $m$.
 An explanation of this fact in the symplectic geometry is the existence of a ``larger'' symplectic manifold $\pve$ with the holomorphic Hamiltonian torus ${\BT} = ({\BC}^{\times})^{M}$ action, whose holomorphic symplectic quotient of $\pve$ at some level $m$ of the moment map produces $\pv$.

-The explanation in gauge theory is the three dimensional mirror symmetry.
-Our phase space $\pv$ is the Coulomb branch of the three dimensional ${\CalN}=4$ gauge theory, obtained by the ${\BS}^{1}$ compactification of the four dimensional ${\CalN}=2$ theory.
+The explanation in gauge theory is the three-dimensional mirror symmetry.
+Our phase space~$\pv$ is the Coulomb branch of the three-dimensional ${\CalN}=4$ gauge theory, obtained by the~${\BS}^{1}$ compactification of the four-dimensional ${\CalN}=2$ theory.
 The masses of the matter fields are the vacuum expectation values of the scalars in the vector multiplet.
-Under the three dimensional mirror symmetry \cite{Intriligator:1996ex} these are exchanged with the Fayet-Illiopoulos terms, which are the levels of the three moment maps in the hyperk\"ahler quotient construction \cite{Hitchin:1986ea} of the Higgs branch of the mirror theory.
+Under the three-dimensional mirror symmetry~\cite{Intriligator:1996ex} these are exchanged with the Fayet--Iliopoulos terms, which are the levels of the three moment maps in the hyperk\"ahler quotient construction~\cite{Hitchin:1986ea} of the Higgs branch of the mirror theory.

 It is amusing to identify $\pve$ and the action of the torus in the examples below.
 We shall treat the case of the class II theories in some detail, leaving other examples to the interested reader.